 My latest post–a short one (for me at least)–is now up at Urban Indy.
 It focuses on the Mozzo, a newly completed multifamily residential development in the Sacred Heart neighborhood, fronting the increasingly active Virginia Avenue commercial corridor.

-My focus, however, is on the one 1,700 sf pocket of retail in the corner of the Mozzo’s first floor.
+My focus, however, is on the one 1,700 sf pocket of retail in the corner of the Mozzo’s first floor, seen in the photo below with the usual decals typical of a storefront that is trying to secure a tenant.

-It does not yet have a tenant, but the promotional screen in the window claims to offer outdoor seating.
+The Mozzo does not yet have a tenant, but the promotional screen in the window claims to offer outdoor seating.
 After looking around the area, I can only help but ask, “How?”
 The sidewalk to the left of the above photo (fronting local road Merrill Street) is conventional width for this neighborhood, and has a big utility pole sticking out of it.
 The sidewalk to the right in that photo is the much more generous Cultural Trail, hosting both a pedestrian and bicycle component.
-Generous as it may be, the Cultural Trail is not wide in order to host cafe-style seating.
+Generous as it may be, the Cultural Trail is not wide enough to host cafe-style seating.
 The sign in the window is misleading, and my blog explores the broader implications of what this is saying about private sector perceptions of public space embodied by the Cultural Trail.
+If the Mozzo is any indication, they haven’t yet embraced this huge potential.
 Comments as always are welcome.